gautamnakum40/NIFTY50-vs-Tech-Python/README.md

 #### Technology Sector Outperformance

-**Finidngs:** The technology sector, particularly through the XLK ETF, has outperformed the broader S&P 500 since 2016, driven by advancements in AI.
-FAANG stocks, in particular, have delivered significantly higher cumulative returns.
+**Finidngs:** The technology sector, has outperformed the broader NIFTY50 since 2016, driven by advancements in AI.
+BIG Tech stocks, in particular, have delivered significantly higher cumulative returns.

-> **Recommendation:** Consider allocating a portion of your investment portfolio to tech-focused ETFs or individual FAANG stocks, especially during periods of technological innovation, to capture potential superior long-term returns.
+> **Recommendation:** Consider allocating a portion of your investment portfolio to tech-focused Index or individual Tech stocks, especially during periods of technological innovation, to capture potential superior long-term returns.

 **Volatility in Tech Stocks**